-On average, a new battery lasts approximately five years in ideal conditions, though your mileage may vary.
+On average, a new battery lasts about five years in ideal conditions, though your mileage may vary.
 By ideal conditions, we mean that the car’s electrical system is in tip-top shape, that the battery regularly goes through full charging cycles, and that it’s not subjected to extreme temperatures on a regular basis.

 To elaborate, your car’s electrical system consists of many parts like the alternator, the voltage regulator, plus a real latticework of wires and grounds.
 An issue with any of the above could shorten your battery’s life expectancy if it’s ignored.
-Preventive maintenance goes a long way here.
+Preventive maintenance goes a long way.
 Keep an eye out for early warning signs, like headlights that dim when you turn on the heater, or instrument panel lights that are markedly dimmer than the day you bought the car.

 The effect that freezing-cold temperatures have on a car battery are relatively well known.
 An engine requires more energy to start when the thermometer dips into the 20s, or below, partly because the oil gets thicker.
 At the same time, the cold makes the battery less effective.
 It’s weaker, yet it needs to work harder, and that’s not a good combination.
 What many motorists don’t realize is that hot weather takes an even greater toll on their car’s battery, and the cause of a dead battery in November might be the July heat.
 While starting is often easier in the summer, rising temperatures under the hood — where many batteries are located — cause the water in the electrolyte solution to evaporate, and cause the plates to corrode.

-- How to jump a car battery
+- How much does an electric car battery cost?

 - How much does it cost to charge an electric car?